bradbunce/ld-hands-on-learning-weather-websocket-lambda/README.md

    - Combinations of both (e.g., specific users in staging)

 #### Dynamic Log Levels
-   - Controlled by flag specified in LD_LOG_LEVEL_FLAG_KEY environment variable
+   - Application logging controlled by flag specified in LD_LOG_LEVEL_FLAG_KEY environment variable
+   - SDK logging controlled by flag specified in LD_SDK_LOG_LEVEL_FLAG_KEY environment variable
-   - Flag is evaluated on every log call to determine if that level should be logged
+   - Flags are evaluated on every log call to determine if that level should be logged
    - Log levels (increasing verbosity):
      * 0: FATAL (💀) - Unrecoverable errors
      * 1: ERROR (🔴) - Severe but non-fatal errors